-DRAM 1352 - Acting 2
+DRAM 1351 - Acting 1

-Catalog Description: Exploration and further training within the basic principles and tools of acting, including an emphasis on critical analysis of oneself and others.
-The tools include ensemble performing, character and script analysis, and basic theater terminology.
-This will continue the exploration of the development of the actor's instrument: voice, body and imagination.
+Catalog Description: An introduction to the fundamental principles and tools of acting as used in auditions, rehearsals, and performances.
+This may include ensemble performing, character and script analysis, and basic theater terminology.
+This exploration will emphasize the development of the actor's instrument: voice, body and imagination.

-Lecture hours = 3, Lab hours = 0
+Lecture hours = 3, Lab hours = 3